-Russian ballet and opera are a must-do while visiting Russia if you want to experience the local culture at its very best.
+Russian ballet and opera are a must-see while visiting Russia if you want to experience the local culture at its very best.
 Find out where to go with our recommendations!

 There are so many options to soak up the country’s unrivaled dance culture.
 Russia is famous worldwide for its Russian ballet show.
-Every traveler who plans to visit the city of St Petersburg, as well as other Russian cities, should really watch the ballet and opera evenings, even if they are not avid fans, or have never ever seen one.
+Every traveler who plans to visit the city of St Petersburg, as well as other Russian cities, should really watch the ballet and opera evenings, even if they are not avid fans, or have never seen one.

 Personally speaking, attending one of the many

-ballets and opera performances in the imperial city can be the
+ballets and opera performances offered weekly can be the

-highlight of your Russian trip.
-Over the past years Anastasia and I, have attended different Russian ballet performances, and each time it turned out to be an unforgettable experience.
+highlight of your Russian vacation.
+Over the past years Anastasia and I, have attended different Russian ballet shows, and each time it turned out to be an unforgettable experience.

 Address: Ul.
 Galermaya, 33 | St Petersburg 190000, Russia | Phone: +7 812 312-39-82

-Located in the beautiful Baron von Derviz mansion the St Petersburg Chamber Opera Company features many world-class soloists accompanied by an outstanding orchestra.
+Located in the beautiful Baron Von Dervis mansion the St Petersburg Chamber Opera Company features many world-class soloists accompanied by an outstanding orchestra.
 The company has deservedly won many prestigious prizes and many of the talented soloists are Honoured Artists of Russia.
 The repertoire includes the finest classical Russian and Western European operas covering every operatic genre from comic opera and opera-buffa to musical drama and pieces by contemporary composers.
-Take time to enjoy the beautiful interior decorations of the mansion too!
+If you go, take time to enjoy the beautiful interior decorations of the mansion too.

 Address: Pl.
 Ostrovskogo, 6 | St Petersburg 191023, Russia | Phone: +7 812 312-15-45

-Established over 250 years ago, the Aleksandrinsky Theatre has always been the symbol of the Russian State and until 1917 used to be Russia’s main imperial theatre, with the Emperors taking great personal interest in its affairs.
+Established over 250 years ago, the Aleksandrinsky Theatre has always been the symbol of the Russian State and until 1917 used to be Russia’s main imperial theater, with the Emperors taking great personal interest in its affairs.
 It’s in this theatre that almost all premieres of Russian classical plays have taken place.
-Re-designed and unveiled in 2013 the theatre now boasts a unique high-tech stage complex including 4 auditoriums of different sizes with the addition of The Roof which hosts poetry readings, concerts, and film shows.
+Re-designed and unveiled in 2013 the Aleksandrinsky Theatre now boasts a unique high-tech stage complex including four auditoriums of different sizes with the addition of The Roof which hosts poetry readings, concerts, and film shows.
 This theatre was awarded National Treasure status in 2014.

 Address: Ploshchad Isskustv, 1 | St Petersburg 191011, Russia | Phone: +7 812 595-43-05